sa6mwa/prokope/README.md

    * Are you missing any critical information?
    * What are your collegues doing right now and how does that affect the situation?
-3. RPM: Planning with the help of the Recognitional Planning Model (PUT, Planning Under Time pressure).
+3. **RPM**: Planning with the help of the Recognitional Planning Model (PUT, Planning Under Time pressure).
 The *senior commander* (or business executive, customer, etc) who gave the team the task should not be part of this step as it involves *how* to solve the task.
 Involving the customer or senior external from the team will inevitably lower the team's level of psychological safety which is detrimental to this way of working.
-The *how* is entirely owned by the team (given constraints in the tasking)
+The *how* is entirely owned by the team (given constraints and guidelines in the tasking)
    1. Understand the mission/objective/task (observe), create a preliminary *target image*.
 How does the situation look like when the task is completed?